SAVANNAH, GA (WTOC) - UPDATE: A status hearing was held Monday for former Savannah High School assistant principal, Marvin Johnson.

-The victim reported that the incident happened on the night of Jan.
-31. He said he had to stay late after school for detention, and he met with another teacher afterwards to finish a test.
-He then helped another teacher clean and move some items at the school and went to the basketball game where Johnson was supposed to take him home.
+The victim reported that the incident happened on the night of January 31.
+He said he had to stay late after school for detention, and after detention, he met with another teacher to finish a test.
+He then helped another teacher to clean and move some items at the school and went to the basketball game where Johnson was supposed to take him home.
 However, Johnson took him to a convenience store and then back to his house instead.
 At that time, the victim said they went inside, Johnson turned off the lights, took off his pants and told the student to take off his clothes.
 The student says they had intercourse and he told Johnson to stop and get off.
 Afterward, Johnson took the student home.

-Johnson was reassigned to a different position not dealing with students while the allegations were investigated.
+Last week, we first reported that Johnson was reassigned to a different position not dealing with students while the allegations were investigated.
 School board officials say that is standard protocol for something as serious as this.

-Many parents said they couldn't believe it.
+Many parents say they can't believe it.